golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/golem-wallet-backup.md

   nodeId: "0x-the-hexadecimal-ethereum-address"
 ```

-It's important to verify that the command shows you `isDefault: true` and `isLocked: false` and that the address shown by `nodeId` is the address you're expecting to see. `isDefault: true` means that the key for the address is currently in use by yagna and `isLocked: false` confirms that the private key is currently unlocked and accessible to the yagna node (trying to lock an already-locked key will result in an error).
+It's important to verify that the command shows you `isDefault: true` and `isLocked: false` and that the address shown by `nodeId`, is the address you're expecting to see. `isDefault: true` means that the key for the address is currently in use by yagna and `isLocked: false` confirms that the private key is currently unlocked and accessible to the yagna node (trying to lock an already-locked key will result in an error).

 ### Lock the key